 Effective mentoring is critically important.
 It contributes both to a more meaningful postdoctoral training experience and to the career development of faculty.
 Additionally, studies have demonstrated that effective mentoring relationships lead to higher productivity and satisfaction among postdoctoral scholars.
-This is the conclusion of the most comprehensive survey of U.S. postdocs (7,600 respondents) conducted by Sigma Xi in 2005;

 A healthy, working mentoring relationship between postdoctoral trainees and their faculty advisor requires: